spr-networks/spr-nexmon/README.md

 ## Versions

-This expects the SPR pi image with a 6.2 Ubuntu kernel -- 6.2.0-1015-raspi
+This expects the SPR pi image with a 6.2 Ubuntu kernel -- 6.2.0-1015-raspi.
+You can downgrade with `flash-kernel --force 6.2.0-1015-raspi` until there are more builds available

 ## Building